Genivia/ugrep/README.md

 To display any non-matching lines as context for matching lines:

     ugrep --color -y -f c++/functions myfile.cpp

-To decompress and display a gz-compressed file with `-z` and `-y`:

-    ugrep -zy '' myfile.txt.gz

 To display a hexdump of a matching line with one line of hexdump context: